 From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
 We have interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-There were no underwater endowments as of January 15, 2022 and 2021.
+At January 15, 2023, two donor-restricted endowment funds with original gift values of \$1,680,033, fair values of \$1,632,490, and deficiencies of \$47,543 were reported in net assets with donor restrictions.